UffizziCloud/docs/docs/set-up-previews.md

 ### Initiating a Trigger-based Preview

-1- `Open Pull Request` Trigger - If you have enabled a Pull Request trigger in your compose you can initiate a preview by opening a `pull request` within any git repository that is invoked by your `docker-compose.uffizzi.yml`.
+#### `Open Pull Request` Trigger
+ If you have enabled a Pull Request trigger in your compose you can initiate a preview by opening a `pull request` within any git repository that is invoked by your `docker-compose.uffizzi.yml`.

 ![Screenshot](../assets/images/open-pr.png)

 The webhook within your git repo will inform `uffizzi_app` of the `Open pull request` and initiate the Preview.

+#### Bring Your Own Build `Tag-based` Trigger
-2-  `Tag-based` Trigger - If you have enabled a Tag-based trigger the webhook within your image registry will inform `uffizzi_app` of the new image tagged with `uffizzi_request_#` and will initiate the Preview.
+ If you have enabled a Tag-based trigger the webhook within your image registry will inform `uffizzi_app` of the new image tagged with `uffizzi_request_#` and will initiate the Preview.

 When a Preview is triggered `uffizzi_app` will show the new Preview and its status: